Temporary pop up museum to close on Sunday 15 July 2018

 A temporary exhibition space for History House Museum was opened in December 2017 to tell the stories of our local history with themes such as sporting heroes, engineering feats, social history and much more.

 You can find the temporary pop up museum at 130 Mackay Street, Greymouth (formerly Dick Smith).
-As well as displays and interpretation panels, other attractions planned for the space include a children's corner, an audio visual room and a retail area.
+As well as displays and interpretation panels, other attractions include a children's corner and an audio visual room.